 Do More Stuff, but Do It Better

-How can automation improve efficiency?
+So that’s how automation can increase efficiency.
 This is just a brief look at some of the ways.
 Efficiency is about doing more “stuff” with higher-quality results.
 That means finding and maintaining an elevated level of focus while you’re being productive.

 It requires that you use the right tools, too.
 Automating is a smart way to fine-tune our personal and professional lives and make sure our head is in the game and our attention is right where it needs to be.